ARTICLES

 5. Four O'Clock Alba (Mirabilis Jalapa)

 True to its name, the Four O'Clock Alba begins to open its petals in the late afternoon and continues to do so into the night.
-This airy, bushy perennial with huge white blooms against deep green leaves emits a pleasant citrusy fragrance that fills the evening air!
-Have you decided what flowers that bloom at night you'll be adding to your garden yet?
+This airy, bushy perennial with huge white flowers against deep green leaves gives off a pleasant citrusy fragrance that fills the evening air!
+Have you decided which flowers that bloom at night you'll be adding to your garden yet?
 There are still a few more options to explore!

 6. Mock-Orange (Philadelphus)

 If you've ever smelled springtime orange flowers, you know how enticing their perfume can be.
-According to flower professionals, the Mock-Orange shrub receives its name from the perfume generated by its tiny white flower buds.
-You can even take some of these blooms inside with you and you'll have a lovely indoor fragrance at home.
+According to flower professionals, the mock-orange shrub receives its name from the perfume generated by its tiny white flower buds.
+You can even take some of these flowers inside with you, and you'll have a lovely indoor fragrance at home.
 Best of both worlds, right?
-Have a stunning view of them in your garden while being able to take their pleasant fragrance indoors.

 Mock Orange flower that blooms under the moonlight